 Service Dogs Act

-To be a qualified guide dog under the Service Dogs Act, the dog must be trained through an Assistance Dogs International (ADI) accredited school
+To be a qualified service dog under the Service Dogs Act, the dog must have:

 Government of Alberta identification cards are available to users of qualified service dogs.
 The identification cards have an Alberta government logo and a picture of the individual and service dog.
 The card verifies the individual and the service dog are qualified for the purposes of the Service Dogs Act and have the right to access public places and other protection under the Act.